Floydlang/floyd/design_notes/Motherboard/Clocks and channels.md

 # CLOCK & CLOCK CIRCUITS

-A clock is a little virtual process that perform a sequence of operations, call FloydScript, read and write to channels and other i/o.
-The clock-part introduces *time* and *mutation* to an otherwise pure and timeless program.
+A clock is a little virtual process that reads messages from its single input queue and acts on those inputs.
+To have time pass inside your system you need to have a clock, or a number of clocks.
+A clock is equivalent to an Erlang process.

+The input queue holds message values of one specific type, as specified by the clock.
+This value can be an enum of different messages to handle different types of server requests or user input events etc.

+A clock represents a series of discrete time increments / transformations.
+The output is always an immutable value.
+If you want concurrency you need to have several clocks, each running at their own rate.

+- Each section on the board is part of exactly one clock circuit.
+- A clock is not pure -- it can have side effects.
+- A clock can send messages to other clocks.
+- A clock has ONE internal value that represents its state aka memory.
+This is usually a big nested struct.
+- A clock can communicate with the outside world, with file systems, sockets etc.
+- A clock can call functions that block.
+This may cause the clock execution to be paused and some other code run.
+- The clocks state-value is owned by its supervisor, not the clock itself.

 Simple apps, like a basic command line apps, have only one clock that gathers input from the command line arguments, maybe calls some pure FloydScript functions on the arguments, reads and writes to the world, then finally return an integer result.
 A server app may have a lot more concurrency.

-A clock is an object that controls the advancement of time.
-This is how you mutate values in an otherwise immutable process.
-You can also think about a clock step as a transaction, or even a commit to Git.
+You can think about a handling a messages as a transaction, or even a commit to Git.

 You can have several clocks running in parallell, even on separate hardware.
 These forms separate clock circuits that are independent of eachother.

-**You cannot send data between clock circuits -- only inside of them -- you need to use a clock-transformer.**

-Each section on the board is part of exactly one clock circuit.

-Use a transformer to send data between clock circuits.

-A clock holds ONE value - the complete state of the clock circuit.
-When advancing time, this value is sent into the clock-circuit and a new value is generated and stored in the clock.

 The clock records a LOG of all generations of its value, in a forever-growing vector of states.
 In practice, those older generations are not kept or just kept for a short time.

-A clock is equivalent to an Erlang process.

-Code running inside a clock can affect the world / externals.
-It can also BLOCK its execution, for example when reading from a file.

-A clock represents a series of discrete time increments / transformations.
-The output is always an immutable value.
-If you want concurrency you need to have several clocks, each running at their own rate.

-Clocks is how mutatation / memory is handled in the motherboard.
+???
 A clock has one or more inputs and ONE output.
 The motherboard defines when the clock is advanced.
 At this moment, all its inputs are frozen and it's clock-function is called.
 This function is referenctial transparent.
 When the clock function is done it returns the result, which is stored in a log of all outputs.
 The previous output of a clock-function is always passed in as first argument to the clock-function the next time.

 ???
 Replace this with a my_ui_process() that can contain a sequence of stuff and several blockings.
 No need to have clock.